BTK88/MOVIE-POLL/README.md

-# 🎥🍿 MOVIE POLL INL MNING 🎥🍿
+# 🎥🍿 MOVIE POLL INLÄMNING 🎥🍿
 ## 🚀 The Ultimate Guide to Movie Voting! 🚀

 ## 📚 Table of Contents